South-Paw/storybook-addon-overview-angular/README.md

       * Refer to the [TypeDoc arguments](https://typedoc.org/guides/arguments/) for more information
 3. Check that the TypeDoc script runs okay with `yarn typedoc` or `npm run typedoc`
     * A file called `typedoc.json` should appear where your `--json` file was set to output
+4. You then need to chain the typedoc generation to occur before you storybook starts or builds
+    * e.g. `scripts: { "storybook": "yarn typedoc && start-storybook" }`
+    * The TypeDoc does not auto reload/generate when a component changes, so at the moment you need to restart your storybook task to update the properties.
-4. Install this package as a dev dependency
+5. Install this package as a dev dependency
     * `yarn add @south-paw/storybook-addon-overview-angular -D`
     * or `npm i @south-paw/storybook-addon-overview-angular -D`
-5. Add the `withOverview` addon to your `.storybook` config:
+6. Add the `withOverview` addon to your `.storybook` config:

 ```js
 // .storybook/config.js